vitessio/website/content/en/docs/14.0/user-guides/configuration-advanced/authorization.md

 ## Format of the table ACL config file

-The file specified in the `-table-acl-config` parameter above is a JSON file with the following example to explain the format:
+The file specified in the `--table-acl-config` parameter above is a JSON file with the following example to explain the format:

 ```json